 Eviction Guidance for AHFC Public Housing Families

 Do you live in AHFC public housing?
 Have you experienced pandemic-related hardship that has impacted your ability to pay rent?
 You've come to the right place!
-Review the information below to see if you are eligible for temporary eviction bans, to learn about AHFC's rent relief program and other financial resources, and to find out what specific steps you should take to keep your housing secure.
+Review the information below to find out what specific steps you should take to keep your housing secure.